dedalgr/Casino-management-system/README.md

 For DB use Postgresql wit user mistralcms and password use_system10 ot change it.

-If you not have comunicasion keyj the system close db port with iptables.
+If you not have RSA key the system close db port with iptables.